rdavudov/bio-object-logic/README.md

     "year_of_production": 2019
 }
 ```
-## Aditional methods from BioObject
+## Additional methods from BioObject
 ### trim()
 ```trim()``` method removes all keys which are not found in the dictionary.
 For example:
 ```java